-Yet that is once again in play after last week's selloff.
+Yet that is once again in play after recent selloffs.
 If it was going to Negate that DOWN Break, then it needed to revert to sustained stronger tendencies.
 This would also indicate sustained global economic weakness.

-As noted above, the importance of the BUND FUTURE expiration rollover decision cannot be overstated.
-The December contract dropping quickly back down to the low end of the 170.50-.00 range last week was critical.
-Yet it managed to hold on around the top end of that range for its Friday expiration.
+As noted above, the importance of the BUND FUTURE decision also cannot be overstated.
+The December contract dropping back down to the low end of the 170.50-

+.00 range in early December was critical.
+Yet it managed to hold that range for expiration.

-However, even though the 2.00 March contract premium left the MARCH BUND FUTURE in a stronger technical trend position, it is now right back into the 171.80-.70
+However, even though the 2.00 March contract premium left the MARCH BUND FUTURE in a stronger technical trend position, the US-China deal announcement left it temporarily back below 171.80-.70 Tolerance of the 172.00 area support on multiple dips.